InTaVia/milestone-5/README.md

 The original version of the API is available under https://intavia-backend.acdh-dev.oeaw.ac.at/v1/ A second and improved version of the API has been deployed under https://intavia-backend.acdh-dev.oeaw.ac.at/v2/

+### Read-only InTaVia Knowledgegraph

+A read-only version of the InTaVia Knowledgegraph can be accessed under https://intavia-ts.acdh-dev.oeaw.ac.at/

 ### ResearchSpace for internal usage

 In addition to the resources mentioned above we set up a [ResearchSpace instance](https://mp-playground.acdh-dev.oeaw.ac.at/) that is meant for internal work on and exploration of the knowledge graph.
 This service is currently for internal use only.